Kalekdan/comunatee/README.md

 ### `pnpm start`

-## Latest build currently hosted at https://comunatee.netlify.app/
+## Latest build currently hosted at https://comunatee.netlify.app/ (no longer maintained due to lack of support for sprnig backend, no hosted version currently exists)

 # Backend
 The backend is built using spring - to run it, navigate to the /backend directory and run `./gradlew bootRun`